 Yet the need to officially break away from Russia remains of paramount importance.
 By becoming part of the European Union, the proper funding becomes available to the Ukraine that will allow it to not only grow but develop into a potent economic force.

-What George Soros refers to as political risk insurance is one of the ways that seed of economic growth can be planted.
 By providing it to businesses that are willing to invest in a business strategy within the Ukraine, the engine of progress can be turned on.
 The incentive for those businesses is that any continuance of the chaos within the Ukraine will protect that investment by compensating them for losses, money that would be available from the EU.

 George Soros – The New York Times